Internet Protocol (IP) Telephone Handsets

 Each extension starts 0131 455 ….

-The online training tutorials will help you get started with your IP Telephony handset and the User Options Web Pages: IP Telephony Online Training
+The online training tutorials will help you get started with your Cisco handset and the User Options Web Pages: IP Telephony Online Training

 Please refer to the appropriate pdf for information on your handset: